-Essential oils care also referred to as aetheroela, ethereal oils and volatile oils.
+Essential oils are also referred to as aetheroela, ethereal oils, and volatile oils.
 These oils have been around for some time.
 Frankencense oil was one of baby Jesus' three gifts, and ancient Mesopotamian's were found to have essential oil diffuser pots as far back as 6000 years ago.

 The only notable differences of the essential oils of yesterday and today being how the product was processed and applied in the past compared to today.